bartoszgebarowski/task-manager/README.md

 The main colour is white (#FFFFFF)
 Navbar uses a dark theme from React Bootstrap framework.
 Yellow (#f7f705) and orange colours were implemented to represent status and interactive elements.

+### Typography
+The main font used on the website is 'Roboto Condensed'

 [Back to Table of contents](#table-of-contents)
 ## Technologies